Capability Model

 Current Limitations

-cap_enter(min_complete, timeout_ns)processes pending SQEs and can block the current process until enough CQEs exist or a finite timeout expires.
-It is not yet a general futex/thread wait primitive; in-process threading and futex-shaped measurements are tracked separately. - No persistence.
+cap_enter(min_complete, timeout_ns)processes pending SQEs and can block one admitted thread per process until enough CQEs exist or a finite timeout expires.
+That ring wait is still process-owned and does not make the capability ring itself a per-thread completion queue.
+Separately, the implemented private ParkSpace path provides process-local per-thread wait/wake on userspace words through compactCAP_OP_PARK/CAP_OP_UNPARKoperations.
+SharedParkSpace park-words and runtime safe park clients remain future work. - No persistence.
 Capabilities exist only at runtime.

 capos-config/src/ring.rsasCapTransferDescriptor:cap_idis the sender-side local capability-table handle.transfer_modeis eitherCAP_TRANSFER_MODE_COPYorCAP_TRANSFER_MODE_MOVE.xfer_cap_countinCapSqeis the descriptor count.- For CALL/RETURN, descriptors are packed at